-Home » Health and Well Being » Diet » MEAT AND VEGETARIANISM (Facts and Statistics from the past that still hold true and in greater numbers today)
+Home » Health and Well Being » Diet and Recipes » MEAT AND VEGETARIANISM (Facts and Statistics from the past that still hold true and in greater numbers today)

 |MEAT AND VEGETARIANISM [message #1805]

 Meats of all kinds are unnatural food.
 Flesh, fowl, and seafood's are very likely to contain numbers of bacteria that infect the intestines, causing colitis and many other diseases.
 They always cause putrefaction.

 Research has shown beyond all doubt that a meat diet may produce cancer in some cases.
 I have treated patients who have suffered from severe headaches for many years.
 Every remedy had been tried without relief, but when meat was excluded from the diet they obtained most gratifying results.